a-lurker/a-lurker.github.io/docs/openluup.md

 IMAGE HERE

 ---
-## Appendix: Sending and receiving UDP datagrams
+## Appendix 7: Sending and receiving UDP datagrams
 Most communications protocols (HTTP, SMTP, POP3, …) along with standard device plugin I/O are handled over the TCP connections.
 However, UDP officers a very lightweight, transaction-free communication mechanism used by some systems.
 DataYours, for example (a Lua